 Verify that Walters State is listed as a school choice on this report (WSCC School Code 008863. )If not, using your PIN number, sign in to your FAFSA application and add Walters State.
 Or, you may call the Federal Aid processor at (800) 433-3243 to request you're your FAFSA results be sent to Walter State.

 The schools that you listed on your FAFSA will use your information to determine your eligibility.
 It is possible that you may be required to submit additional information to your school to verify the accuracy of the data you provided on your application.

 The EFC (expected family contribution) listed on your SAR is the amount of support that you and your family are expected to contribute toward the cost of your education.

 Submit a Walters State Scholarship application.
 The application is available beginning September 1 (for the following fall term) on our website.

 All students are encouraged to apply.
 The deadline for submission is March 15th.
 Late applications will not be accepted.

 The WSCC Scholarship Committee meets in April of each year to review scholarship data and to make the awards.
 Each award recipient will be notified by mail regarding the type of scholarship they have been offered.
 Students are required to submit a scholarship acceptance form by the date indicated on the letter in order to be eligible for the scholarship.
 Once all acceptance letters are received, additional scholarships may be awarded based on scholarship offers that were declined.

-Students are responsible for monitoring their StarNet account.
+Students are responsible for monitoring MyWS.
 Students should check their account frequently to review current Financial Aid status (satisfactory academic progress, active messages, holds), Eligibility status (missing documents) and Award information.
 It is critical that you respond to all requests for additional information promptly.